junyzhou10/metaDTR/README.md

 There is an example of code in the appendix of author's [post](https://jzhou.org/posts/optdtr/).

 # Limitations
-So far, base learner only supports BART and GAM.
+So far, base learner only supports BART, random forest (RF), and GAM.
 For meta-learners, now supports S-, T-, and deC-learner.
 X-learner will not be included because it is not staightforward in multi-armed cases, and not suitable for outcome types other than continuous.
 Details of de-centralized learner (deC-learner) will be available after publication.

-Also, only continuous outcome type is allowed.
+Also, only continuous outcome type is allowed at this point.
+Incorporating binary endpoints with log odds ratio as causal estimand can the next step of work.

+# Lastest Update: 1/23/2023
+- Add random forest as baselearner.
+Note that RF is suggested to use only when sample size is larger enough, or persuing numerical efficiency.
+Otherwise, BART is more desirable as baselearner.